-- 1. In the event of §319 NPS funding award from MDEQ to support implementation of this watershed-based plan for this HUC 12 sub-watershed, the grantee shall work with MDEQ to develop, execute, and implement a Sub-Grant Agreement that roles, tasks, requirements, and milestones of the grantee.
+- 1. Upon approval of 9 Key Element Watershed Plan, the grantee shall work with MDEQ to develop, execute, and implement a Sub-Grant Agreement that defines the roles, tasks, requirements, and milestones of the grantee.
 (Month 1) - 2.
-The grantee, with assistance from MDEQ, shall determine priority areas that are contributing significant sediment loading to the watershed.
+The grantee, with assistance from MDEQ, shall determine priority areas that are contributing significant pollutant loading to the watershed.
 (Months 1-2) - 3.
 The grantee, with assistance from MDEQ, shall assist in the identification of members and development of a Watershed Implementation Team (WIT).
 (Months 1-2) - 4.
-The grantee, with assistance from the WIT, shall develop a Watershed Based Plan (WBP) for the watershed that includes the tasks for achieving a reduction in sediment loading to waterbodies within the watershed.
-(Months 1-6) - 5.
-The grantee, in cooperation with the WIT, MDEQ, and others, shall assist in the development and implementation of a watershed monitoring plan for the project (Months 1-36).
+The grantee, with assistance from the WIT, shall develop a Watershed Based Plan (WBP) for the watershed that includes the tasks for achieving a reduction in sediment and pathogen loadings to waterbodies within the watershed.
+This WBP will include the 9 Key Element Plan as an attachment.
+(Months 24-36)

-- 6. The grantee shall inform landowners and operators within the identified priority areas about the project and secure commitments from these priority-area landowners and operators who are willing to participate in the project.
-(Months 1-12) - The grantee, in accordance with the previously submitted and approved WBP, shall develop plans for the installation of BMPs on priority lands within the watershed.
+- 5. The grantee, in cooperation with the WIT, MDEQ, and others, shall assist in the development and implementation of a watershed monitoring plan for the project (Months 1-36). - 6.
+The grantee shall inform landowners and operators within the identified priority areas about the project and secure commitments from these priority-area landowners and operators who are willing to participate in the project.
+(Months 1-12) - 7.
+The grantee, in accordance with the previously submitted and approved WBP, shall develop plans for the installation of BMPs on priority lands within the watershed.
 (Months 2-36) - 8.
 The grantee shall assist participants in installing approved BMPs.
 All BMPs shall be installed in accordance with the guidelines developed in the latest edition of the NRCS Technical Field Manual, or other approved guidelines.
 (Months 2-36) - 9.
 The grantee shall, in a timely manner, notify MDEQ project officer of all project-site locations/inspections/public meetings so that MDEQ project officer may have the opportunity to attend.
 (Months 2-36) - 10.
 The grantee shall collect relevant GPS coordinates of all implemented practices and incorporate into GIS format.
 All geospatial data shall be collected in a manner consistent with the Federal Geographic Data Committee endorsed standards.
 (Months 1-36) - 11.
 The grantee shall take adequate photo documentation before, during, and after the installation of the implemented practice.
-(Months 1-36) - The grantee shall submit bi-annual reports not later than September 25th and March 25th of each year showing the status of tasks and start/completion dates of each task.
+(Months 1-36) - 12.
+The grantee shall submit quarterly reports not later than the 25th of April, July, October, and January of each year showing the status of tasks and start/completion dates of each task.
 (Months 1-36) - 13.
 The grantee shall make project presentations as requested by MDEQ.
 (Month 1-36) - 14.
 The grantee shall assist the MDEQ project officer in conducting inspections during construction.
 (Months 3-36) - 15.
-The grantee shall submit a final report to MDEQ to include measured, or estimated, nonpoint source pollutant reductions or water quality improvements, acreage affected, preand post- site conditions, and GIS data.
+The grantee shall submit a final report to MDEQ to include measured, or estimated, non-point source pollutant reductions or water quality improvements, acreage affected, pre-and post- site conditions, and GIS data.
 The grantee shall make revisions, if necessary, upon the request of MDEQ.
 (Month 36)